 The Coral Finder guides you to the right identification in three easy steps.
 By choosing a simple visual “Key Group” and answering a plain language question about scale or texture the front cover (or Key Page) directs you to a Look-Alike page of “best bets” as to what your coral might be.
-Typically you see the answer and learn about it later by either using the Corals Of The World volume and page number provided, or by visiting the relevant genus page in the A-Z index of the Coral Hub website.
+Typically you see the answer and learn about it later by using the Corals Of The World volume and page number provided.
 Check out the the How To Use the Coral Finder page or the training movies in the Learning Centre.

 Why is this important?

-It seems quaint that in the 21st Century, some 70 years after the birth of SCUBA diving, that most people still learn about the creatures of the underwater world by going for dive and flicking through the pages of some books after they get home.
-Surely there is better way.
-Would a waterproof book would help?
+It seems quaint that in the 21st Century, some 70 years after the birth of SCUBA diving, most people still learn about the creatures of the underwater world by going for a dive and flicking through the pages of some books after they get home.
+Surely there is a better way.
+Would a waterproof book help?
 Well in the case of hard corals not really.

 That’s because the definitive source of coral wisdom, Charlie Veron’s Corals of the World, runs to three volumes,contains thousands of pictures of about 800 species and is arranged by scientific or “systematic” order.

 It’s just not practical to take this incredible publication underwater, and even if you could, when confronted by corals in all their diverse ever-changing forms you still do not know which volume to open!
 Back home with a cup of cocoa things don’t get any quicker and most people become discouraged by the lack of any easy way to cut through the detail.